The junctions listed below don't warrant separate pages, but may

 TOLLESTON.
 Here, the Pennsylvania Railroad's Fort Wayne main line crossed New York Central's ex-Michigan Central main line to Detroit.
 An Indiana Harbor Belt line parallels the MC here on an elevation and crosses over the Pennsy.
 A Wabash line that once ran to Montpelier, Ohio (and beyond to Detroit and Toledo) also parallels MC from the east and curves northwest at the junction to parallel the Pennsy.
 Once one of the busiest junctions around, it now sees very little traffic.
 In 1976, the PRR and MC lines became the property of Conrail, who promptly downgraded both.
 In fact, for much of the 1990's PRR was out of service.
 The MC line became CR's "Porter Branch" and handled about a dozen or so trains a day.
 Both lines are now secondary routes belonging to CSX.
 However, they rarely if ever see a CSX train.
 NS exercises trackage rights on both and BNSF trains use the Porter Branch as a Chicago bypass on their way to NS's Elkhart yard.
 The ex-Pennsy was leased by CSX to Rail America (now Genessee & Wyoming) and is used by their subsidiary, the Chicago, Ft.Wayne & Easter, although it is dispatched by NS.
 CF&E trains transfer at Tolleston to the Porter Branch and head west to IHB's Blue Island Yard.

-West of Tolleston the ex-Pennsy has been out of service for years, but plans call for reactivating a short stretch of it that will feed into the ex-Wabash.
-Beyond there, the Pennsy ROW will disappear as part of the Gary airport expansion project.
-The diamond will be reinstalled at the Porter Branch/CF&E crossing and a connection will be built in the northeast quadrant, so that NS trains on either route can reach the ex-Wabash as part of a new route that will enable them to more easily access CN's Kirk Yard on the Gary lakefront.
+West of Tolleston the ex-Pennsy has been out of service for years, but a short stretch of it has been restored and feeds into the ex-Wabash.
+Beyond there, the Pennsy ROW is gone as part of the Gary airport expansion project.
+The diamond has been reinstalled at the Porter Branch/CF&E crossing and a connection has been built in the northeast quadrant, so that NS trains on either route can reach the ex-Wabash as part of a new route that will enable them to more easily access CN's Kirk Yard on the Gary lakefront.

 Tolleston is on Gary's west side at Grant Street and 10th Avenue.
 The surrounding neighborhood is not as dangerous as it once was, but caution is still the rule of the day.